Terms and Conditions of BIA Fellowship, Small Grants and Exchange

 5) Financial Arrangements

 Reimbursement of expenditure funded by grant monies will only be made by the BIA on receipt of claims certified to be correct by either the chief finance officer or the chief administrative officer of the Institution.
-Claims for reimbursement of expenditure in each quarter should be submitted in arrears.
-If this procedure is inconvenient the BIA Treasurer should be contacted, so that other arrangements can be considered.
-Claims should be submitted to
+Claims for reimbursement of expenditure in each quarter (January-March, April-June, July-September, October-December) should be submitted in arrears within 3 months of the end of the quarter.
+If any of these conditions cannot be met due to exceptional circumstances, the BIA Treasurer should be contacted, so that other arrangements can be considered.
+Claims should be submitted to:

 6) Intellectual Property Rights